 So Moses took the rod from before the Lord , just as He had commanded him; and Moses and Aaron gathered the assembly before the rock.
 And he said to them, “Listen now, you rebels; shall we bring forth water for you out of this rock?”
 Then Moses lifted up his hand and struck the rock twice with his rod; and water came forth abundantly, and the congregation and their beasts drank.Numbers 20:9-11 NASB

-So the basic teaching on this is that it is a image of Christ, whereas at first the rock had to be struck to produce water, and now we just have to speak to the rock.
-And this truely is a profound teaching, as we too are wandering the desert looking for the water from the Lord, which is the salvation of Jesus Christ and the Holy Spirit.
+So the basic teaching on this is that it is a image of Christ, where as at first the rock had to be struck to produce water, and now we just have to speak to the rock.
+And this truly is a profound teaching, as we too are wandering the desert looking for the water from the Lord, which is the salvation of Jesus Christ and the Holy Spirit.
 But I want to look into the words that were spoken to Moses after he made his mistake.

 But the Lord said to Moses and Aaron, “Because you have not believed Me, to treat Me as holy in the sight of the sons of Israel, therefore you shall not bring this assembly into the land which I have given them.”Numbers 20:12 NASB

 So let’s see what the Lord says to Moses.
 He says that Moses didn’t treat Him as holy before the sons of Israel.
-How exactly did he do that.
+How exactly did he do that?
 Was it because Moses disobeyed God before them?
 Maybe, but the Israelites didn’t hear the commandment that was given to Moses, so they wouldn’t have know that Moses had disobeyed.
 Maybe it was because Moses didn’t give credit to the Lord before the children of Israel.
-And that could be the case, but I wanted to also look at the idea that when the Lord is saying that Moses didn’t treat Him as holy, He may be refering to the rock.
+And that could be the case, but I wanted to also look at the idea that when the Lord is saying that Moses didn’t treat Him as holy, He may be referring to the rock.
 And this is because the Lord is symbolically the rock in this scenario.
 Just as Jesus calls himself the rock.

 “Therefore everyone who hears these words of Mine and acts on them, may be compared to a wise man who built his house on the rock.Matthew 7:24 NASB